pgbouncer/pgbouncer/doc/config.md

 ### max_prepared_statements

-When this is set to a non-zero value PgBouncer will track protocol-level named prepared statements related commands sent by the client in transaction and statement pooling mode.
-PgBouncer will make sure that any statement prepared by a client is available on the backing server connection.
+When this is set to a non-zero value PgBouncer tracks protocol-level named prepared statements related commands sent by the client in transaction and statement pooling mode.
+PgBouncer makes sure that any statement prepared by a client is available on the backing server connection.
 Even when the statement was originally prepared on another server connection.

-The way this prepared statement support works is that PgBouncer will internally examine all the queries that are sent as a prepared statement by clients and will give each unique query string an internal name with the format `PGBOUNCER_{unique_id}`.
-Prepared statements will only be prepared using this name on the actual PostgreSQL server.
-Then for each client PgBouncer keeps track of the name that the client gave to each prepared statement.
-It will then rewrite each command that uses a prepared statement to use the matching internal name (e.g. `PGBOUNCER_123`) before forwarding that command to the server.
-And importantly, if the prepared statement that the client wants to use is not prepared on the server yet, it will automatically prepare that statement before forwarding the command that the client sent.
+PgBouncer internally examines all the queries that are sent as a prepared statement by clients and gives each unique query string an internal name with the format `PGBOUNCER_{unique_id}`.
+Prepared statements are only prepared using this name on the corresponding PostgreSQL server.
+PgBouncer keeps track of the name that the client gave to each prepared statement.
+It rewrites each command that uses a prepared statement to use the matching internal name (e.g.
+`PGBOUNCER_123`) before forwarding that command to the server.
+More importantly, if the prepared statement that the client wants to use is not prepared on the server yet, it automatically prepares that statement before forwarding the command that the client sent.

 Note: This tracking and rewriting of prepared statement commands does not work for SQL-level prepared statement commands such as `PREPARE`, `EXECUTE`, `DEALLOCATE`, `DEALLOCATE ALL` and `DISCARD ALL`.
-Running `DEALLOCATE ALL` and `DISCARD ALL` is especially problematic, since those commands will appear to run successfully, but they will also mess with state of the server connection significantly, without PgBouncer noticing.
+Running `DEALLOCATE ALL` and `DISCARD ALL` is especially problematic, since those commands appear to run successfully, but they mess up with the state of the server connection significantly without PgBouncer noticing.
 Which in turn will very likely break the execution of any further prepared statements on that server connection.

 The actual value of this setting controls the number of prepared statements kept active on a single server connection.
 When the setting is set to 0